Wyatt's rebellion: Carew

 Carew remained in Italy until the spring of 1556 when his wife was able to get the Council to obtain a pardon for him from Philip.
 With a friend, he started out for Antwerp first, but the two were ambushed, blindfolded, taken to the coast and put into a fishing boat.
 They had no idea of where they were being taken and feared for their lives.
-When they heard a bell that Carew recognized as the Tower Bell, their hopes were raised.
-Carew was soon set free with the payment of a fine.
+When they heard a bell that Carew recognised as the Tower Bell, their hopes were raised.
+Carew was soon set free upon the payment of a fine.

 Suffolk

-Because of Suffolk’s participation in the rebellion, his daughter, Lady Jane Grey, and her husband were beheaded on 12 February, five days before his trial on 17 February 1554.
-Suffolk was haughty in defending himself, immediately challenging the judge by asking if it was treason for a peer like himself to make a proclamation and raise support to keep strangers out of the realm, but the judge didn’t answer the question.
-When the issue of his resistance to the forces sent against him was raised, Suffolk again had an arrogant reply which actually gave the court what they needed to convict him.
+Because of Suffolk’s participation in the rebellion, his daughter Lady Jane Grey, and her husband Guildford Dudley were beheaded on 12 February, five days before Suffolk's trial on 17 February 1554.
+Suffolk was haughty in defending himself, immediately challenging the judge by asking if it was treason for a peer like himself to make a proclamation and raise support to keep strangers out of the realm, but the judge did not answer the question.
+When the issue of his resistance to the forces sent against him was raised, Suffolk again made an arrogant reply which gave the court what it needed to convict him.
 He was sent back to the Tower, his arrogance gone, and was beheaded six days later.